 For example, if a child makes a meaningful attempt to request a stuffed animal, the reward is the stuffed animal – not a candy or other unrelated reward.
 Children are rewarded for making a good attempt, even if it is not perfect.

-PRT was developed by Dr. Robert L. Koegel, Dr. Lynn Kern Koegel and Dr. Laura Shreibman at the University of California at Santa Barbara.
+PRT was developed by Dr. Robert L. Koegel and Dr. Lynn Kern Koegel of Stanford University.
 It was previously called the Natural Language Paradigm (NLP).
 This approach has been used since the 1970s.

 Who provides PRT?